Welcome to our Coleman WeatherMaster 6 person tent review!

 Waterproofing and protection from heavy rain

-The WeatherMaster relies on the WeatherTec system to keep your tent dry in wet weather.
+The WeatherMaster tent relies on the WeatherTec system to keep your tent dry in wet weather.
 The welded waterproof floors and inverted seams protect you from the rain.
-With patented welded floors and inverted seams, it helps protect you from the wind and rain.
+With patented welded floors and inverted seams, the tent helps protect you from the wind and rain.

-The WeatherMaster 6-Person Tent features leak-free seams that are fully-tapped, a rainfly that covers the doors and windows, as well as Velcro frame attachments for tight closing.
+The Coleman WeatherMaster 6 person model features leak-free seams that are fully-tapped, a rainfly that covers the doors and windows, as well as Velcro frame attachments for tight closing.

 The used fabric is coated polyester combined with anti-wicking thread, webbing, and zippers to keep you dry.